Fool's Game

 "Fool's Game" is a song by Michael Bolton.
 It was released in 1983 as a single from his self-titled album.

 The song is Bolton's first Billboard Hot 100 entry, peaking at No. 82.

+Music video

 A music video shot on a dark soundstage along with Bolton hanging out with girls and performing the track on said soundstage was also made for the song.